Custom Edges

-Like custom nodes, parts of a custom edge in React Flow are just React components: that means you can render anything you want along an edge!
+Like custom nodes, parts of a custom edge in React Flow are just React components.
+That means you can render anything you want along an edge!
 This guide shows you how to implement a custom edge with some additional controls.
-For a comprehensive reference of props available for custom edges, see the Custom Edge Props documentation.
+For a comprehensive reference of props available for custom edges, see the Edge reference.

 A basic custom edge